Paul Buckle: Metropolitan Oval

 On 4 November 2013, the Metropolitan Oval, a United States Soccer Federation development academy and historic New York City soccer facility, announced the appointment of Buckle as technical director.
 He was appointed to oversee all soccer-related activities at the club, which is one of the newest affiliates to the new MLS franchise club NYCFC.

 Cheltenham Town

 On 26 November 2014, it was announced that Buckle had become Cheltenham Town manager and will be on a twelve-month rolling contract at the club.
 He left the club on 13 February 2015 after only 79 days in charge.

 Sacramento Republic

 On 8 July 2015, Sacramento Republic announced Buckle as the new head coach to replace the departing Preki.
 In September 2015, Buckle was also named technical director of the club.

 Hartford Athletic

 Buckle was appointed as USL Championship side Hartford Athletic's technical adviser in May 2019.

+San Diego Wave FC

+Buckle was announced as the interim head coach of San Diego Wave FC following the departure of head coach Casey Stoney on 24 June 2024.